After the Dark: Plot

 Petra insists the exercise be carried out a third time, and asks everyone to trust her to choose who gets to enter the bunker.
 She picks people who are a potential risk or have non-technical skills, including an opera singer and poet, which angers Zimit.
 Petra herself refuses to enter the bunker, but is pushed inside when Chips switches places with her before the door closes.
 Zimit is outright refused entry since his exit code is no longer necessary—Bonnie remembers it from the previous iteration.
 Petra continues the thought exercise, explaining that the year in the bunker was enjoyable and filled with creativity.
 When they leave, they discover that the bombs never fell.
 Zimit narrates that they will die, as none of them have the technical skills to survive, but Petra counters that they will live the rest of their short lives well and welcome death when it arrives.
 Zimit arrives at the beach, having survived in a cave for the past year, and threatens to shoot James, but the rest of the survivors stand in front of him.

 Back in class, Zimit is discomfited by the latest exercise.
 At the end of the session, everyone leaves except Petra, who accuses Zimit of trying to use the exercise to punish her and James.
 Zimit has been having an affair with Petra, and he believes James is beneath her.
 Petra argues that intelligence isn't all that matters.
-The film ends with Zimit alone in the school, where he reaches for a pistol in his drawer, and gunshot is heard.
+The film ends with Zimit alone in the school, where he reaches for a pistol in his drawer, and a gunshot is heard.
 However, like the scenarios posited by Zimit earlier in the film, the same scene is shown with multiple outcomes, reflecting the hypothetical outcomes of the previous experiments.